pebble-tree/node-foundationdb/README.md

 - [x] Port basic tests
 - [x] Testing integrated with the harness for the other bindings
 - [x] Subspace support
+- [x] Configure prebuilds so users don't need a local development environment to `npm install` this library
 - [ ] Move to NAPI
-- [ ] Configure prebuilds so users don't need a local development environment to `npm install` this library
 - [ ] API documentation for options (and TS types for them)
 - [ ] API documentation for all transaction methods (get, set, getKey, etc)
 - [ ] Directory layer support
 - [ ] Cut 1.0
 - [ ] Figure out a decent way to bundle the native `libfdb_c` code so users don't need to download their own copy
-- [ ] Add leveldown compatibilty (?)

 ## History